emacs-tree-sitter/treesit-fold/README.md

 about viewing nodes. `tree-sitter-debug` and `tree-sitter-query-builder` are both very useful for this.

-For the folding functions, ts-fold provides some default
+For the folding functions, treesit-fold provides some default

-- `ts-fold-range-seq` - Folds from the start of the node to the end of the node leaving a buffer of one character on each side.
+- `treesit-fold-range-seq` - Folds from the start of the node to the end of the node leaving a buffer of one character on each side.
 Usually used for code blocks that have bracketing delimiters.